 For SCPS Educators

 Grant applications open at the beginning of each school year.
-To receive funding early in the school year, teachers should submit requests in August and September.
-This allows time to order and receive materials and supplies, implement the projects and measure the outcomes prior to deadlines.
+To receive funding early in the school year, teachers should submit requests by the September deadline.
+This allows time to order and receive materials and supplies, implement the projects, and measure the outcomes prior to deadlines.

-Grant awards are $500 for classroom projects and up to $1,500 for grade level or school-wide projects.
-Some exceptions apply.
+Grant awards are up to $1,000 for classroom projects and up to $2,500 for grade-level or school-wide projects, both amounts greatly increased in 2022!